 - Meredith, sitting on the northwest shores of Lake Winnipesaukee, is a bucolic town that attracts many year round and seasonal residents, as well as tourists and renters.

-- Center Harbor is a small town on the northern shore of Lake Winnipesaukee, known for being home to Squam Lake, which it borders to the north, as well as containing Lake Winnipesaukee waterfront.
+- Center Harbor is a small town on the northern shore of Lake Winnipesaukee, known for being home to Squam Lake, which borders to the north, as well as containing Lake Winnipesaukee waterfront.

 - Moultonborough is one of the most loved towns on Lake Winnipesaukee, making Moultonborough real estate highly sought after.
 Moultonborough is on Lake Winnipesaukee's north shore and is a popular community for retirees.
 Lake Winnipesaukee property values in Moultonborough are very high.